pymo/g750_bluetooth/how_to_make.md

 ![wiring pic](/images/wiring4.jpg)

-Put some super glue and install the switch in the main frame, glue it in-place.
+Put some super glue on the shorter sides of the switch, and install the switch in the main frame, glue it in-place.

 ![wiring pic](/images/glue_switch.jpg)